 On 5 October 2018, the Summit Road Society took possession of Tussock Hill farm after several years of negotiation.
 This acquisition was made possible through donations and bequests from members, most notably the late Jack Hutchinson and current President Bill Woods.

 Renamed to the Linda Woods Reserve, the 233ha property is located between the Avoca and Horotane Valleys.
 It will be developed into an open space reserve for the people of Christchurch to enjoy.
-This process is going to take time and we ask for patience from the public.
+The development of the reserve is going to take time and we ask for patience from the public.

-In the meantime, the public is permitted to enter Tussock Hill farm.
+In the meantime, the public is permitted to enter the Linda Woods Reserve.
 However, extra care is required.
 The property has not yet been developed into a public reserve, it is a working farm and there are farming and natural hazards.

-• There are limited farm tracks only, some of which are in rough condition.
+- There are limited farm tracks only, some of which are in rough condition.
 Please keep to tracks at all times.

-• The best access is through Mary Duncan Park off Port Hills Road.
-There is no access off Avoca Valley Road and the entrance from Horotane Valley Road has been temporarily closed while a safe pedestrian route is developed.
+- The best access is from Mary Duncan Reserve (off Port Hills Road).
+Follow the pipe to the gate into the Linda Woods Reserve.
+Access from Horotane Valley Road has been temporarily closed as we develop a safe pedestrian route.

-The Society is currently in the process of developing a management plan for the reserve.
+- The Society is currently in the process of developing a management plan for the reserve.
 There will be opportunities for the public and stakeholder groups to give feedback so please keep an eye on our website and Facebook page.
-We are also planning an official opening of the reserve, including a new name in the near future.